AcidicSoil/mirrorwright-orchestrator/docs/vibe-check-integration.md

 - **VibeCheckService**: Service that provides the VibeCheck functionality with caching and error handling
 - **VibeCheckAdapter**: Adapter that implements the AgentAdapter interface with session management
 - **PromptRouter**: Router that routes messages to VibeCheck based on triggers
+- **PromptRouterService**: Service that provides methods for programmatically triggering VibeCheck
 - **Runtime Container**: Container that manages the lifecycle of the VibeCheck agent

 ### Component Diagram